devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

 Make sure you spend reasonable time both playing with the interface and also exploring the code.
 This will be a key factor in your success for both testing and deploying the application.

-## ☑ Assignment
+## ☑ Exercise

 1. Fork the [jwt-pizza](https://github.com/devops329/jwt-pizza) repository.
 1. Clone it to your development environment.
 1. Build and explore the application code.

-Once you are done, go over to Canvas and submit the URL of your forked repository.
-This should look something like this:
+Once you are done, your frontend repo URL should look something like this:

 ```
 https://github.com/youraccountnamehere/jwt-pizza